 He was the son of Mrs Florence Stafford of Bushmead Avenue in Bedford and the late Charles Calvert Stafford.
 Claude has no known grave but is remembered on Le Touret Memorial to the missing.

-His service record is held at the National Archives under reference WO339/110.
+What little remains of his service record is held at the National Archives under reference WO339/110.

 Died of wounds 14th October 1914, aged 23

-He was the son of Frederic Shippey, of Pietermaritzburg, Natal and his brother, Cyril Shaw SHIPPEY fell in the 8th battalion a year later.
+James was the son of Frederic Shippey, of Pietermaritzburg, Natal and his brother, Cyril Shaw SHIPPEY fell in the 8th battalion a year later.
 James lies in the Bethune Town Cemetery and his service record is held at the National Archives under reference WO339/8457.

 Died of wounds 18th October 1914, aged 23